arty-hlr/kittycamera/README.md

 The camera used to be available at [](www.kittycamera.live) when I had port forwarding set up on my home router in my last flat, with authentication to access the camera feed and control the pan-tilt hat.

 Posted here archived as I will probably not use this project anymore.
 I left the commits that I naively made to "delete" the credentials file as a reminder of proper and secure coding and git management practice (learned that with HTB's Craft haha).

+# TO DO

++ Add photo of the camera on the pi